FC Pune City: Reserves and academy

 On 26 August 2016, it was announced that FC Pune City had purchased the Pune F.C.
 Academy and rebranded it under their name.
 At the same time, the team unveiled their youth development plans which included fielding teams in the Youth League U18 and U15 leagues, as well as the Subroto Cup and Pune Football League.

 In 2017, each of FC Pune City's grassroots teams had won a trophy, which included, the U-11, U-14, U-16, and U-18 teams as well as the women's team.
 The U-11 team won the Adidas Uprising tournament, the U-14 team won the SRPF tournament, the U-16 team won the Goa Elite Super Cup and the U-18 team won the IFA Shield, beating Mohun Bagan in the finals.
 FC Pune City was the only ISL team participating in the tournament.
 The reserve team has also participated in the I-League 2nd Division.
+Spanish manager José Carlos Hevia served as head of the club's academy and reserve team.